BOARD OF TRUSTEES

 AGENDA TAKEN OUT OF ORDER

-Motion by Mr. Huntley, second by Mrs. DeVault, to accept the Director’s Report.
+Motion by Mr. Hill, second by Mrs. DeVault, to approve the Report of Assistant Director.
 Carried unanimously.

 Intergovernmental Group (Mike Hill)

-Motion by Mr. Huntley, second by Mr. Prath, to accept the Committee Reports.
+Motion by Mr. Huntley, second by Mrs. Reese, to accept the Committee Reports.
 Carried unanimously.

 Communications and Citizen’s Comments: Following Robert’s Rules of Order, there is a 10 minute time limit per issue on testimony with a limit of two (2) issues per meeting.

 1. DONOR WALL REPLACEMENT PROJECT

 Jon Duerr presented the Foundation’s Donor Wall Replacement ideas to the Board in July.
 Motion by Mr. Hill, second by Mrs. Francissen, to approve the recommendation of the Foundation to purchase an electronic donor wall.

 Ms. Dziedzic stated some staff members commented there may be mold in the Staff Room.
 The Library received a clean report from Midwest Environmental Consulting Services, Inc. and this information was shared with all staff.

 3. SWAN/STANDALONE MIGRATION INFORMATION AND RECOMMENDATION